Meta-Learning Objectives for Preference Optimization: Preliminaries

-A known issue of DPO is that it pushes probability mass away from the preference dataset and to unseen responses, which can cause the final policy to deviate significantly from the reference policy, even when the reference policy aligns well with human preferences.
-In contrast, PPO can leverage the generalization capabilities of the (learned) reward model to generate responses beyond the preference dataset distribution, while the $\KL$-divergence penalty can provide additional regularization.
-To mitigate the risks described above, DPO is usually only applied for a few epochs.
+A known issue of DPO is that it pushes probability mass away from the preference dataset and to unseen responses \citep{xu2024dposuperiorppollm}, which can cause the final policy to deviate significantly from the reference policy, even when the reference policy aligns well with human preferences.
+To mitigate this risk, DPO is usually applied for a few epochs. \looseness = -1

-\paragraph{ORPO} ORPO is a more recent algorithm that aims to further simplify the training pipeline and, concurrently, to address the distribution shift issue present in DPO.
-ORPO merges the SFT and DPO steps into one, which optimizes the unified objective
+\paragraph{ORPO} ORPO further simplifies the training pipeline and addresses the distribution shift issue present in DPO.
+It merges the SFT and DPO steps into one, optimizing the unified objective \looseness = -1

 where $\operatorname{odds}_\pi(\tau)=\pi(\tau)/(1-\pi(\tau))$.
-ORPO gets rid of the need for a reference model by adding an SFT term to the preference optimization objective function, which substitutes the role of the SFT step and of the reference model in preventing the optimized policy from moving too far away from the dataset distribution.
+ORPO gets rid of the need for a reference model by adding an SFT term to the preference optimization objective function, and uses this term to prevent the optimized policy from moving too far away from the dataset distribution.
 Additionally, the SFT term prevents pushing probability mass away from the preference dataset, addressing the distribution shift issue present in DPO.

+Research on preference optimization has been very active and many methods have been proposed.
+We present a summary of some among the most popular algorithms in \Cref{table:methods} and a brief discussion in Appendix \ref{app:baselines}.
+Beyond these implicit algorithms, there are several other methods that explicitly solve the maximum likelihood problem in~\eqref{eq:rm} and use the learned reward model to optimize the objective in~\eqref{eq:obj_kl} with an RL algorithm.
+Overall, RLHF is a superior approach and the industry standard, but is more computationally expensive and complex to implement.
+For a detailed discussion and comparison between DPO-like methods and PPO, refer to Appendix~\ref{app:onlinevsoffline}. \looseness = -1